Datadog Service Catalog

 Write permission

-The Service Catalog write permission allows a user to modify service catalog data.
+The Software Catalog write permission allows a user to modify Software Catalog data.
 The write permission is required for the following features:

 • Inserting or Updating a Service Definition with the POST /api/v2/services/definitions endpoint